MAOmao000/LeelaGUI/README.md

 ## Additional features when KataGo engine is selected
 - Changes to the New Game dialog
+  - You can specify the used engine for new game.
+  - You can specify the rule for new game.
   - By selecting Specify a number in Engine max level, the number of visits per move can be specified as a fine number from 1.
-  - You can specify rule for new games.
 - Changes to the Game Score dialog
   Shows the average thinking time and average number of visits per move for KataGo during the current game.
 - Changes to the Settings dialog
+  - You can specify the used engine for rated game.
-  You can specify the rules for rating games.
+  - You can specify the rules for rated game.

 ## Build from source code with cmake
 wxWidgets-3.2 or later requires cmake 3.24 or later.